 People are decent.

 I know, right?
 So cute!

-Therefore, I’m actively trying to push back on the assuming-the-worst assumption, by starting at the complete other end: unless explicitly, unambiguously proven otherwise, I will assume people are decent.
+Therefore, I’m actively trying to push back on the assuming-the-worst assumption, by starting at the complete other end: unless explicitly, unambiguously proven otherwise, I will assume people have good intentions.

 And so far I’ve yet to encounter exceptions.
-I may be lucky, and at some level I’m expecting to be proven wrong any day now, but it’s been years since I started to operate under this assumption, and so far it has never happened.
+I may be lucky, and at some level I’m expecting to be proven wrong any day now.
+However, it’s been years since I started to operate under this assumption, and so far it has never happened.

 “Seriously, Zef, have you never seen anybody do something that was obviously malicious or political?”

 Of course, I’ve seen people do things that could be interpreted as malicious or political.
 However, whenever that happens, I see it as my duty to figure out what “the real story” is.
 What is this person’s context?
 Why did that person say that thing?
 What did this person mean?